-- Each year Westminster offers the Junior Showmanship Scholarship Awards totaling $24,000 to the eight junior showmanship finalists, totaling $208,000 to date.
-These junior exhibitors who can be between the ages of 9-18, receive award amounts based on their placements for their use in post-secondary schooling for the college or technical school of their choice.
+- Beginning in 2010, Junior Showmanship Scholarship Awards have been awarded to the eight junior showmanship finalists, totaling $208,000 to date.
+These junior exhibitors who can be between the ages of 9-18 receive award amount based on their placements for their use in post-secondary schooling for the college or technical school of their choice.

-- Beginning in 2018, the club has provided donations to two training clubs to honor the winners of the Masters Agility Championship and the Masters Obedience Championship.
-The 2018 recipients included the Agility Dog Club of Chino and the Morris Hills Dog Training Club, Inc., Krusin Kanines of Perkasie, Inc., Nutmeg Border Collie Club, Go Dogs, Inc., Licking River Kennel Club, Agility Canines of Southern Indiana and the Portchester Obedience Training Club.
+- Beginning in 2018, the club has provided donations to training clubs to honor the winners of the Masters Agility Championship and the Masters Obedience Championship.
+To date, the recipients include the Agility Dog Club of Chino, Morris Hills Dog Training Club, Inc., Krusin Kanines of Perkasie, Inc., Nutmeg Border Collie Club, Go Dogs, Inc., Licking River Kennel Club, Agility Canines of Southern Indiana and the Portchester Obedience Training Club.

-- New in 2019, Westminster is offering $5,000 to the AKC Junior Agility Team.
-This support of young people who participate in the sport of agility continues the legacy of promoting family friendly dog sports.
+- Starting in 2019, Westminster offers support to the AKC European Junior Agility Team.
+This support of young people who participate in the sport of agility continues the legacy of promoting family-friendly dog sports.
 The annual award will help cover travel expenses as the team represents the U.S. in international dog agility competition.

 - Helping people in need in the sport is another way Westminster gives back to the community.
-Donations have gone to organizations dedicated to help fanciers such as the Professional Handlers Association, Dog Fanciers Club of America, Owner Handlers Association of America, and Take The Lead.
+Donations have gone to organizations dedicated to helping fanciers such as the Professional Handlers Association, Dog Fanciers Club of America, Owner Handlers Association of America, and Take The Lead.